guimox/guimox-web/README.md

 The posts are fetched from a separate repository called guimox-posts.
 The posts are fetched using Github Actions everyday at 00:00.
 I know, it's a little bit of overenginnering.

-### Aim to be simple, but it can be simplier
+### Aim to be simple

-As the posts are fetched from another repository, I also create a simpler version of the same website for users that like simplicity.
+The overall website is aimed to be simple and fast.
+I tried to make a stylish website but I failed.

+### Tried to be perfect

+As a developer that really likes the frontend, I tried to make a stylish frontend but I was always refactoring and adding details.
+So then, tired of code-moving, I decided to simplicify everything.